moelholm/moelholm.github.io/_posts/2016-10-22-spring-boot-and-gradle-separating-tests.md

 These approaches can easily be extended to apply to other test types as well (performance tests for example).
 Also, please note that:

-<blockquote>Only one approach is specific to using Spring.
+<blockquote class="blockquote">Only one approach is specific to using Spring.

 The remaining 3 approaches can just as well be used without Spring.</blockquote>